 As shown in the diagram, the current regulator is controlled by the parameters Kp and Ki which can be altered by the user.
 These parameters define the behaviour of the output current.
-The default values for Ki and Kp supplied by PicoLAS guarantees a safe operation with nearly zero current overshoot, but at a cost of a relative high current settling time and low analogue modulation capabilities (~1 ms current setting time and ~500 Hz modulation rate).
-To achieve the lowest possible setting time - and therefore the highest analog modulation rate - the factory defaults (Kp = 200, Ki = 100) needs to be adapted to the connected load and the supplied operating voltage.
+The default values for Ki and Kp supplied by PicoLAS guarantees a safe operation with nearly zero current overshoot, but at a cost of a relative high current settling time and low analog modulation capabilities. (\sim 1 ms current setting time and \sim 500 Hz modulation rate).
+To achieve the lowest possible setting time -and therefore the highest analog modulation rate- the factory defaults (Kp = 2400, Ki = 2500) needs to be adapted to the connected load and the supplied operating voltage.

-The current set point resolution is 0.1 Ampere.
+The current setpoint resolution is 0.1 A.